-In the flux formulation (ln_flx =true), the surface boundary condition fields are directly read from input files.
-The user has to define in the namelist $namsbc_flx$ the name of the file, the name of the variable read in the file, the time frequency at which it is given (in hours), and a logical setting whether a time interpolation to the model time step is required for this field.
-See §7.2.1 for a more detailed description of the parameters.
+In the flux formulation (ln_flx=.true.), the surface boundary condition fields are directly read from input files.
+The user has to define in the namelist &namsbc_flx (namelist 6.3) the name of the file, the name of the variable read in the file, the time frequency at which it is given (in hours), and a logical setting whether a time interpolation to the model time step is required for this field.
+See subsection 6.2.1 for a more detailed description of the parameters.

 Note that in general, a flux formulation is used in associated with a restoring term to observed SST and/or SSS.
-See $\S7.13.3$ for its specification.
+See subsection 6.13.3 for its specification.

-7.5 Bulk formulation (sbcblk_core.F90 sbcblk_clio.F90 sbcblk_mfs.F90 modules)
+6.4.
+Bulk formulation (sbcblk.F90)

-In the bulk formulation, the surface boundary condition fields are computed using bulk formulae and atmospheric fields and ocean (and ice) variables.
+In the bulk formulation, the surface boundary condition fields are computed with bulk formulae using atmospheric fields and ocean (and sea-ice) variables averaged over nn_fsbc time-step.